CommandPost/FCPCafe/docs/developers/fxplug.md

 Here is the release notes for FxPlug.
 Where appropriate, we try and add additional information and context below.

+### FxPlug 4.3

+**Released:** 20th June 2024

+- Improved overall stability.
+- Removal of custom view pointer parameter from `FxSimpleColorCorrector` example code.

+> **NOTE:** It just removes this line of code: `customView = view;` in `FxSimpleColorCorrectorPlugIn.m`

+- Developers will no longer see console messages about the host trying to load 3rd party bundles.
+- When debugging plug-ins with a recent Xcode that use Metal rendering, turn off Metal API Validation.
+Otherwise, the debugger may stop your plug-in in the `-renderDestination:` method with a `SIGABRT`.
+- Fixed an issue that would cause the host to crash when attempting to set a value to an incorrect parameter type.
+- Fixed an issue where unpublishing an FxPlug parameter with a custom UI causes the inspector to glitch.
+- Fixed an incorrect pixel transform so `-getOutputWidth:Height::` returns the results in the correct space.
+- Fixed a hang that happens when attempting to get currentTime from `FxCustomParameterActionAPI` while querying it for the analysis range.

+---

 ### FxPlug 4.2.9

 **Released:** 30th November 2023